martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 Modern natural language processing (NLP) systems are typically based on [BERT](https://arxiv.org/abs/1810.04805), a large [transformer](https://arxiv.org/abs/1706.03762) trained using a self-supervised objective on Wikipedia.
 BERT produces rich natural language representations which transfer well to most downstream NLP tasks (like question answering or sentiment analysis).
 Modern NLP systems typically add a few task-specific layers on top of the [publicly available BERT checkpoint](https://github.com/google-research/bert/) and finetune the whole model with a small learning rate.

-In our paper we perform model extraction in this modern transfer-learning setting for NLP, where the victim model is assumed to be a BERT-based classifier or question answering model.
+In our paper we perform model extraction in this modern transfer-learning setting for NLP, where the victim model is assumed to be a BERT-based classifier (sentiment classification with [SST2](https://nlp.stanford.edu/sentiment/treebank.html) and textual entailment classification with [MNLI](https://www.nyu.edu/projects/bowman/multinli/)) or question answering model (reading comprehension with [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) and [BoolQ](https://github.com/google-research-datasets/boolean-questions)).
 We assume that the attacker also has access to freely available large pretrained language models, but the attacker has no access to the original training data.

 We use two strategies to construct attack queries.
 The first strategy (`RANDOM`) uses nonsensical, random sequences of tokens sampled from [Wikitext103](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/)'s unigram distribution.
 The second strategy (`WIKI`) uses sentences / paragraphs from WikiText103.
 For tasks expecting a pair of inputs (MNLI, SQuAD), we use simple heuristics to construct the hypothesis (replace 3 words in premise with random words from Wikitext103) and question (sample words from the paragraph, prepend a Wh- word, append ? at the end) respectively.
 To get an idea of the kind of training data we used, look at the table below.